SuperOfficeDocs/crmscript/docs/api-reference/classes/ExtraFieldsInfo/ExtraFieldsInfo.md

 # ExtraFieldsInfo

-With this class you can retrieve meta information about an extra field.
+With this class, you can retrieve meta-information about an extra field.
 The class will only retrieve information, thus it is not possible to change an extra field from this class.

 ## Example

     ExtraFieldsInfo e;

-    e.getExtraFields("person"); // Finds extraFields in tabel person print(e.getTableName()); // Prints "person"
+    e.getExtraFields("person"); // Finds extraFields in table person print(e.getTableName()); // Prints "person"